NoLooseEnds/Scripts/readme.md

 *****

-# Howto: Manually setting the fan speed of the Dell R610/R710
+# Historical Howto: Fallback and manually testing setting the fan speed of the Dell R610/R710

+Historical notes and stuff it's partially relying on behind the scenes, and if you have problems with the code, you may find yourself digging through this:

 1. Enable IPMI in iDrac
 2. Install ipmitool on linux, win or mac os
 3. Run the following command to issue IPMI commands:
 `ipmitool -I lanplus -H <iDracip> -U root -P <rootpw> <command>`

+(we don't use lanplus though)

 **Enable manual/static fan speed:**